Perkins Smart Brailler

 The project was an exercise in accessible and inclusive product design.
 The product truly needed to work for everyone—the blind, all sorts of people with low vision, those with auditory and mobility challenges, non-English speakers, a people of varying age and skill levels.
 All interactions needed to come through clearly to those with specific needs.
 Most of the special accessibility features took the form of quick-change settings, accessible directly with hardware buttons.
 This ease of access kept specific affordances from imposing a burden on all users and enabled co-operative activities where multiple users could share a device.

 We were surprised to discover the product’s socializing effect.
 Braille writing is usually solitary, but audiovisual feedback made it a group activity.
-We observed that parents and teachers would gravitate in from a further out to see what was going on.
+We observed that parents and teachers would gravitate in from further out to see what was going on.
 This effect seemed strongest with siblings, who are naturally wired to share and compete.
-We took this as extremely positive validation of the basic concept, and we were hopeful that these widening circles would support every braille learner.
+We took this as an extremely positive validation of the basic concept, and we were hopeful that these widening circles would support every braille learner.

 More than 5,000 Smart Braillers have been distributed in the US and across the world.